Tintoretto: Paradise

 The crowning production of Tintoretto's life was the vast Paradise painted for the Doge's Palace, in size 9.1 × 22.6 m, reputed to be the largest painting ever done upon canvas.
 While the commission for this huge work was yet pending and unassigned Tintoretto was wont to tell the senators that he had prayed to God that he might be commissioned for it, so that paradise itself might perchance be his recompense after death.

 Tintoretto competed with several other artists for the prestigious commission.
-A large sketch of the composition he submitted in 1577 is now in the Louvre Museum, Paris.
-In 1583, he painted a second sketch with a different composition, which is in the Museo Thyssen-Bornemisza, Madrid.
+A large sketch of the composition he submitted in 1577 is now in the Louvre, Paris.
+In 1583, he painted a second sketch with a different composition, which is in the Thyssen-Bornemisza Museum, Madrid.

-The commission was given jointly to Veronese and Francesco Bassano, but Veronese died in 1588 before starting the work, and the commission was reassigned to Tintoretto.
-He set up his canvas in the Scuola della Misericordia and worked indefatigably at the task, making many alterations and doing various heads and costumes direct from life.
+The commission was given jointly to Paolo Veronese and Francesco Bassano, but Veronese died in 1588 before starting the work, and the commission was reassigned to Tintoretto.
+He set up his canvas in the Scuola vecchia della Misericordia and worked indefatigably at the task, making many alterations and doing various heads and costumes direct from life.

-When the picture had been nearly completed he took it to its proper place, where it was completed largely by assistants, his son Domenico foremost among them.
+When the painting had been nearly completed he took it to its proper place, where it was completed largely by assistants, his son Domenico foremost among them.
 All Venice applauded the finished work; Ridolfi wrote that "it seemed to everyone that heavenly beatitude had been disclosed to mortal eyes."
-Modern art historians have been less enthusiastic, and have generally considered the Paradise inferior in execution to the two sketches.
+Modern art historians have been less enthusiastic and have generally considered the Paradise inferior in execution to the two sketches.
 It has suffered from neglect, but little from restoration.

 Tintoretto was asked to name his own price, but this he left to the authorities.
 They tendered a handsome amount; he is said to have abated something from it, an incident perhaps more telling of his lack of greed than earlier cases where he worked for nothing at all.